oddy/b3/README.md

 This version is pure python, no dependencies apart from Six (and pytest for the tests).
 Tested working in python 3.8 & 2.7 on windows & linux.

+## Version

+B3 is now version 1.x, it is out of beta.

+The wire format and existing core data types are now *frozen* and *will not change*.

+(v1.x is not backward compatible with beta 0.9.x versions)

 ## Installing

 ```